ozanerdogan90/DocumentRepositoryApi/README.md

 Keys and the secrets are defined in user secret file.
 More information can be found [.net core user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows)
 This application uses "8c43a081-db6b-43eb-8376-df1651b2d72a" as secret key id.

+#### *To configure PostgreSql db:
-Application uses PostgreSql as database.
+Application uses PostgreSql to store user information and document metadata (name, title and version).
 Connection string needs to be defined in user secret
 ```bash
 ConnectionStrings": {
     "PostgreSql": "Your connection string"